 The Myth: Search hardware is a more safe and secure option.
 The Truth: It’s just a headache.

 First of all, hardware is more expensive.
-Aside from higher up-front fees, on-premise software solutions typically include an annual maintenance fee of around 20% to cover customer support, plus you’ll have to factor in the extra cost of having your IT department solve ongoing maintenance issues, installing hot-fixes and service packs, etc.
+Aside from higher up-front fees, on-premise software solutions typically include an annual maintenance fee to cover customer support, plus you’ll have to factor in the extra cost of having your IT department solve ongoing maintenance issues, installing hot-fixes and service packs, etc.